TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 | mantaBaseDir  | manta.baseDir |
 | mantaInsecure | manta.insecure |
 | channels      | channels; This may also by the special value `standard`, which will be substituted by the "standard" channels (a set of channels used by updates.joyent.com). |

-### Standalone testing

-For testing purposes, you may want to disable signature authentication as described below.
-In addition, to allow imports from the standalone instance, as it by default has only a self-signed certification, you might want to set the `IMGAPI_ALLOW_INSECURE` SAPI setting on the importing `imgapi` instance.

 ## x-DC Image Copying